Physics-Informed PointNets for Modeling Electromagnetic Scattering from All-Dielectric Metasurfaces with Inclined Nanopillars: Methodology

 Unlike traditional supervised learning that relies solely on input-output pairs, PIML requires a specialized loss function that enforces compliance with the governing PDEs, boundary conditions, and any available reference data throughout the computational domain.
 This physics-constrained optimization ensures that the learned solution is physically meaningful and generalizable beyond the training data.

-The total PIML loss function is then composed as a weighted sum of these residuals over their respective domains:
+The total PIML loss function is composed as a weighted sum of these residuals over their respective domains:

-Each category corresponds to a specific loss---$\mathcal{L}_i$ for interior points, $\mathcal{L}_b$ for boundary points, and $\mathcal{L}_r$ for reference points.
-The weighting factors \( \lambda_{i}, \lambda_b, \lambda_r \) balance the contributions of the PDE, boundary, and reference losses respectively.
-The optimization problem is then given by:
+where $\theta$ are the trainable parameters of the network.
+Each term corresponds to a specific loss---$\mathcal{L}_i$ for interior points, $\mathcal{L}_b$ for boundary points, and $\mathcal{L}_r$ for reference points.
+The weighting factors \( \lambda_{i}, \lambda_b,\) and \( \lambda_r \) balance the contributions of the PDE, boundary, and reference losses, respectively.
+By using the $L^2$-norms of the residuals for the computations of the loss terms, the optimization problem is given by: